michaelfranzl/minnie-janus/demo/README.md

 A minimal example demonstrating how you can use minnie-janus with the echotest plugin shipped with janus-gateway.

-The implementation has been manually tested and confirmed working with janus-gateway version tag 0.7.4.
+The demo has been manually tested and confirmed working with `janus-gateway` versions 0.7, 0.8 and 0.9.

 It will show two video elements on an otherwise empty page: On the left the local raw audio/video directly coming from the webcam, and on the right the audio/video echoed back by the server.